cartel360/cartel360.github.io/_posts/2024-09-12-creational-design-pattern.md

 - **Step-by-Step Construction**: The director controls the process step by step, which is useful when building complex objects.
 - **Reusability**: The same construction process can build different types of products by swapping out builders (e.g., you can add a `TruckBuilder` without modifying the director or the product).

+>You can get the source code of the examples used on the github <a target="_blank" href="https://github.com/cartel360/Creational-Design-Patterns">here</a>
+{:.prompt-tip}